 Choose the right channels and define their purposes

-This step is often overlooked by many store owners.
+Many store owners often overlook this step.
 It is important to find out where and what your consumers are shopping for, and why they use particular channels to shop.
 For example, physical stores can sound straightforward, but it is not always the case for online platforms.
-In the digital world, there are many different channels, which can greatly differ from one another.
+In the digital world, there are many different channels which can greatly differ from one another.
 The browsing experience of Facebook, for instance, can be much more mobile-friendly than a website for PC.
 Make sure to choose the right channel to fit the shopping behaviors of your target consumers.

 Connect different channels

 This is the difficult part, and it only works if you do it properly.
 Connecting different channels means mapping out your customers’ shopping journey.
 To track your consumer across all touchpoints, you’ll need to have the most general look: from reading reviews on your website to seeing social advertisements, window browsing on an online marketplace, and eventually purchasing at your physical store.